joerivstrien/process_maxquant/README.md

 <h3>Description</h3>
 <p>
-This repository serves as a storage place for code and an executable to process the output from maxquant used for complexome profiling experiments.
+This repository serves to store code and an executable for Windows to process the output from maxquant for complexome profiling experiments.
 The maxquant file is processed in 5 steps.
 In the first step unwanted columns are removed and proteins not of interest (these proteins contain the words "REV" or "CON" in the 'Majority protein IDs' column) are filtered away.
 In the second step proteins are queried in batches to uniprot and per protein the gene name, protein name, organism name, the cell compartment, a uniprot specific protein hyperlink and a hyperlink to the string database are retrieved if they are available.
 The user can specify which elements should be retrieved from uniprot.
 In the third step each protein is compared with the proteins from the mitocarta 'database' and in a column it is denoted if the protein is present in the human or mouse mitocarta database.